Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Introduction

 Sections 2 and 3 introduce the combinatorics and basic definitions of quiver Hecke and diagrammatic Bott--Samelson endomorphism algebras in tandem.
 We provide a dictionary for passing between standard tableaux (of the former world) and expressions in cosets of affine Weyl group (of the latter world) by means of coloured paths in our alcove geometries.
 We subtly tweak the classical perspective for quiver Hecke algebras by recasting each element of the algebra as a morphism between a pair of paths in the alcove geometry.
+Heuristically, we ``equate the combinatorics" of the LLT and Soergel algorithms by writing tableaux/paths as the concatenation of component paths (each of which corresponds to a single reflection hyperplane).

-One of the core principles of this paper is that diagrammatic Bott--Samelson endomorphisms are simply a ``condensed shorthand" for KLR path-morphisms; Section 4 details the reverse process by which we ``dilate" simple elements of the KLR algebra to construct these path-morphisms.
+One of the core principles of this paper is that diagrammatic Bott--Samelson endomorphisms are simply a ``condensed shorthand" for KLR path-morphisms.
+Section 4 details the reverse process by which we ``dilate" simple elements of the KLR algebra and hence construct these path-morphisms.
 Section 4 also provides a translation principle by which we can see that a path-morphism depends only on the series of hyperplanes in the path's trajectory, not the individual steps taken within the path.
+Heuristically, this translation principle says that ``the degree zero steps in the LLT algorithm are unimportant".

 In Section 5, we recast the generators of the diagrammatic Bott--Samelson endomorphism algebra within the setting of the quiver Hecke algebra; this allows us to explicitly state the isomorphism, $\Psi$, of Theorem A. In Section 6 we verify that $\Psi$ is a graded $\ZZ$-algebra homomorphism by recasting the relations of the diagrammatic Bott--Samelson endomorphism within the setting of the quiver Hecke algebra.
+This involves rewriting products of the path-morphisms in the KLR algebra one step at a time --- for the products involving forks and spots there is a single ``important step" in this procedure with the others corresponding to ``LLT padding".

 Finally, in Section 7 we match-up the light leaves bases of these algebras under the map $\Psi$ and hence prove that $\Psi$ is bijective and thus complete the proofs of Theorems A and B.